Built-in ToolsUnit Testing

 Testing HTTP Routes

-The @colyseus/testing also offers an HTTP client for requesting your custom http routes:
+The @colyseus/testing package also provides an HTTP client for testing your custom HTTP routes:

 • colyseus.http.get(url, opts)